Delving into new physics in semileptonic $b \to c \tau \bar \nu$ transitions: Numerical Analysis For decay processes

 For the double differential rates in the SM for the $s_l^\pi = \frac12^+$ state $B\to D_1^*\ell\bar\nu$, we find

 Here we show the graphical representation of the branching ratio for case I (top left), case IIB (top right) and case IIC (bottom) of $ B \to {{D_1}^*} \tau \bar \nu_\tau$ decay channel in the Figure [\ref{Fig:Case-I D1s}].
-In these plots, blue line represents the SM prediction, red, green, pink and green lines are obtained by using the $C_{V_L}, C_{V_L}'$ in case I, $(C_{V_L}',C_{V_R}')$ in case IIB and $(C_{V_L}'',C_{V_R}'')$ in case IIC respectively.
+In these plots, blue line represents the SM prediction, Purple band represents the $1\sigma$ uncertainties for SM,and red, green, pink and green lines are obtained by using the $C_{V_L}, C_{V_L}'$ in case I, $(C_{V_L}',C_{V_R}')$ in case IIB and $(C_{V_L}'',C_{V_R}'')$ in case IIC respectively.
 We observed similar behaviour as in the case of $B\to D_0^*\ell\bar\nu$ process due to the effects of these new coefficients.

 Predicted values of branching ratio is displayed for $B\to D_1^*\ell\bar\nu$ process in the SM and in the presence of new Wilson coefficients in the Table \ref{Tab:Br}\,.